trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 ## Last Stand – The 1950s

 After the end of the Second World War, Berlin lay in ruins.
 Buying the big cats and large mammals from Africa and Asia that were popular with the public was initially out of the question.
 So the hunt had to take place on home soil.
-The zoo director of the reconstruction years, [[material.Katharina Heinroth]] not only obtained animals from a disbanded circus, she also acquired native animals, caught in the forests in and around Berlin, to fill the empty enclosures – see [[story.native and exotic]].
+The zoo director of the reconstruction years, [[material.katharina-heinroth]] not only obtained animals from a disbanded circus, she also acquired native animals, caught in the forests in and around Berlin, to fill the empty enclosures – see [[story.native and exotic]].
 It was not until the mid-1950s that the international animal trade once again became a thriving business.
 Although the trading companies Hagenbeck and Ruhe did not reattain the near monopoly on the animal trade they had enjoyed in the previous long decades, Europe’s war-battered zoos did turn to them to fill their empty enclosures once more.[^20] According to former zoo director Bernhard Blaszkiewitz, around 1960, there was a real rush on gorillas – and not only at the Berlin Zoo, where they had just built the ape house.[^21]  Between 1957 and 1968, the Berlin Zoological Garden received four male and four female animals captured in the wild.[^22]

 Colonial authorities and the governments of now independent former colonies were at this point still willing to issue capturing licenses.
-Zoo director [[material.Katharina Heinroth]] flew to Borneo and Sumatra in 1955.
+Zoo director [[material.katharina-heinroth]] flew to Borneo and Sumatra in 1955.
 This was not a classic trapping expedition; Heinroth had previously received quotes from private individuals and applied to local authorities for capturing and export permits.
 She came primarily to see the animals in the wild and then select specimens that she would accompany on their journey to the Berlin Zoo.
 Katharina Heinroth used her vacation for this purpose and brought a shipment of animals back to Berlin.[^23]

 <figure>